mjhea0/django-interactive-charts-post/README.md

 1. `chart/payment-success/YEAR/` fetches yearly payment success data
 1. `chart/payment-method/YEAR/` fetches yearly payment method data

-Before writing our *shop* views let's create an util class which will come in handy when creating charts.
+Before writing our *shop* views let's create a util class that will come in handy when creating charts.
 Move to our project root and create a new directory called *util* and inside of this directory create a file called *charts.py*:

 ```python
 # util/charts.py